rgrace/viz/docs/api_reference.md

 	[See details about the `create` function &rarr;](#the-create-function)

-- `update` / `updateAsync` _function_
+- `updateAsync` / `update` _function_

 	A function that is called every time the state of your visualization may need to change.
 It will always be called after `create`, and may be called many times, so should be as fast as possible.

 	This function can be called for many reasons, but usually it's when the query to visualize changes, a configuration option was changed, or the visualization was resized.

 	There is a synchronous and asynchronous version of this function – you'll only need to specify one.
 (It's an error to define both).
+The async method is more reliable for pdf rendering due to the nature of iframes.

 	[See details about these `update` functions &rarr;](#the-update-and-updateasync-functions)